near/docs/docs/7.primitives/nft/interacting/web-app.md

 In order to put a NFT for a sale on Mintbase you need to do two actions: cover data storage costs in `simple.market.mintbase1.near` contract (by calling the `deposit_storage` method) and add a marketplace contract address as approved one in your NFT contract (by calling the `nft_approve` method).

-There is an example how to do it:
+There is an example how to do it by using [`near-api-js`](https://docs.near.org/tools/near-api-js/quick-reference)

 ```js
 const mintbaseMarketplaceContract = new Contract(